Last updated January 2020

 - No authentication or authorization support

 These frameworks provide the majority of what most applications would need out of the box.
-Convergence is the most full-featured, while ShareDB has been around for a long time and is thus fairly well-proven.
+Convergence is the most full-featured, while ShareDB has been around for a long time and has thus been fairly hardened.

 - Used in several production systems